Juliana Stratton: Technology

+Filibuster

+She would fully support abolishing or significantly reforming the Senate filibuster, particularly if Democrats regain a majority in the chamber.
+She argued that the current 60-vote threshold makes it too difficult to pass legislation and has blocked progress on key issues such as protecting reproductive rights, passing gun safety laws, and safeguarding voting rights.
+Stratton emphasized that voters want lawmakers to take action on policies that improve their lives and protect their rights, and she believes the filibuster stands in the way of that goal.
+She said, "Illinoisans need their next Senator to stand up and act."
+She also indicated she would be open to major reforms if full abolition is not achievable.

 Personal life

-Stratton is married and is the mother of four daughters and lives in Bronzeville.
+Stratton is married and is the mother of four daughters.
+She lives in Bronzeville.
 She first married William Stratton, with whom she had three children; they divorced in 2016.
 She married Bryan Echols, who has one child.
 She cites her hobby of running marathons and triathlons as giving her the discipline needed for the rigors of campaigning.
-In Chicago, she is a member of the Chicago Bar Association and the city's chapter of Jack and Jill of America.
+In Chicago, she is a member of the Chicago Bar Association, Alpha Kappa Alpha, and the city's chapter of Jack and Jill of America.
 Stratton was among the first customers to purchase cannabis when Illinois began recreational sale of the drug on January 1, 2020.